Time of the Gypsies: Plot

-On their wedding night, Azra tells him the child is theirs, and was conceived when they made love on the Feast of St George.
+On their wedding night, Azra tells him the child is theirs, and was conceived when they had sex on the Feast of St George.
 Still wearing her wedding dress, Azra dies after giving birth to a boy while levitating mid-air (a sign that the boy, as he inherited the powers, is indeed Perhan's).
 Because Ahmed leaves with the baby, which we discover later is also named Perhan, he is raised by Ahmed's crew.

 After four years of searching, Perhan reunites with Danira in Rome, who leads him to Perhan Jr., whom Perhan now accepts as his child.
 Perhan drops the children off at the train station, promising to meet up with them after buying an accordion for his son and a present (sponges) for grandmother.
 The boy tells him he is mad at him because he will not return, and he will not get an accordion.
 Perhan assures him he will, "Cross my gypsy heart," but immediately runs out of the station to settle the score with Ahmed, who is about to be married.
 Perhan arrives at the wedding and kills Ahmed with a fork, using his telekinetic powers.
 He also kills one of Ahmed's brothers, but he is in turn killed by Ahmed's new wife.

 At the funeral, the grandmother passes out drinks to everyone and Perhan Jr. goes outside the house, peers through the window at his dead father, breaks the glass and steals the golden coins put on his father's eyes.
 Merdžan notices, and follows him out in the rain, as the child runs away hidden under a cardboard box.
 Merdžan is about to catch him up and pick up the board, but seems to have second thoughts, stops, and starts running toward the nearby church.